 FOR IMMEDIATE RELEASE

-Collectively, the panel brings a variety of experience to the judging process, as outlined below:
+Collectively, the panel brings a wealth of experience to the judging process, as outlined below:

-The judging panel will meet in April 2018 to determine which entries will make the shortlist, with an announcement on their selection to be published in May 2019.
+The judging panel will meet to determine which entries will make the shortlist, with an announcement on their selection to be published in May 2019.

-For the second time in the 19 year history of the Caine Prize, the award will be announced on Monday 2 July at Senate House, London, in collaboration with the School of Oriental and African Studies (SOAS).
+For the third time in the 20 year history of the Caine Prize, the award will be announced at Senate House, London, on Monday 8 July, in collaboration with the School of Oriental and African Studies (SOAS).

 Notes to Editors

 The Caine Prize, awarded annually for African creative writing, is named after the late Sir Michael Caine, former Chairman of Booker plc and Chairman of the Booker Prize management committee for nearly 25 years.